 In my experience, fishing is one of those activities that you either love or you hate.
 I have never met anyone on the shoreline that shrugged their shoulders and said, “Eh, it’s okay.”

-Things in a survival situation however are going to be a lot different.
-You are not going to be fishing for pleasure or so that you can stock up the freezer for a Friday fish fry.
+Things in a survival situation, however, are going to be a lot different.
+You are not going to be fishing for pleasure simply stocking up the freezer for a Friday fish fry.

 Now, I have been fishing for most of my life, so it comes rather easy to me.
 Not everyone fishes though, so I understand how it may seem confusing or difficult to them.

-That is why I wanted to put together a beginner’s guide to survival fishing.
-You may not like to go fishing but my hope after reading this is that you are better prepared for when you must go fishing.
+That is why I wanted to put together a beginner’s guide to survival fishing and how to make survival fishing kits.
+You may not like this activity, but my hope after reading this is that you are better prepared for when you must go fishing.

 Understanding Fishing and Why You are Not Catching Any

-I’m going to start the guide out with some basic information about fish and tips for catching them, followed by the sections listed below:
+I’m going to start this guide out with some basic information about fish and tips for catching them, followed by the sections listed below:

 - Fishing without a kit

-- Making a fishing kit and using it
+- Making survival fishing kits and using it

 - Keeping fish alive and processing them